mike-yasnov/COVID-19-detection/README.md

 F1-score  | 1.0000
 Roc-auc   | 1.0000

-Для того, чтобы запустить интерфейс, распакуйте архив models.zip в папку models/
+To run the interface, unpack the models.zip archive into the folder models/